fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 four private derived types, `open_map_entry_type`, `open_map_entry_list`, `open_map_entry_ptr`, and `open_map_entry_pool`
-are used in the implementation of the `open_hashmap_type` public type:.
+are used in the implementation of the `open_hashmap_type` public type.
 Each of these types are described below.

 #### The `hashmap_type` abstract type